HomeBlog Home

 3. Roof Problems

-Roofing problems are often discovered during home inspections.Your roof will be one of the critical components an inspector will pay attention to during a home inspection, as it's one of the essential parts of your home.
-If the roof leaks, there will be a list of other issues that will follow, which will cause some buyers to back out of a deal.
-It can be a costly fix on their part.
+Roofing problems are often discovered during home inspections.Your roof will be one of the critical components an inspector will pay attention to during a home inspection, as it's an essential part of your home.
+If the roof leaks, a list of other issues will follow, which may cause some buyers to back out of a deal.
+It can be a costly fix for them.

-The condition of your roof will be affected by many factors, some of the main ones being the weather.
+The condition of your roof will be affected by many factors, including weather.
 If you live in an area with a harsh climate, your roof will require more attention than one in a mild climate.

 Here are some of the everyday things an inspector will look for during a roof inspection:

-1. Sagging - This problem occurs when the joists of your home are weakened and cannot properly hold the roof in place.
-This issue can be exacerbated by large amounts of snow or poor drainage from your roof.
+1. Sagging - This occurs when the joists in your home are weakened and cannot properly support the roof.
+This issue can be exacerbated by heavy snow or poor roof drainage.

 2. Overall condition of the roof sheathing - Particularly in areas around chimneys or other roof penetrations and valleys of the roof.